U.S. telecom chief tells industry to lead on cybersecurity

-“The private sector-led effort must be more dynamic than traditional regulation and more measurably effective than blindly trusting the market or voluntary best practices to defend our country,” Wheeler said in a speech at the American Enterprise Institute think tank.
+“The private sector-led effort must be more dynamic than traditional regulation and more measurably effective than blindly trusting the market or voluntary best practices to defend our country,” Wheeler said in a speech at the American Enterprise Institute, a public policy group.

 “We believe in a new regulatory paradigm where the commission relies on industry and the market first while preserving other options if that approach is unsuccessful.”